tythonco/sf-page-layout-comparison/README.md

 1. Run `npm install` to bring in all development dependencies.

-2. Run `npm run setup` for Org Authentication - you will need the project auth key from 1Password
+2. Run `npm run setup` for Org Authorization - you will need the project auth key from 1Password

 ## Dev/Build